proars/IPTables-Configuration-Example/README.md

 # IPTables Configuration Example Script

-Basic Linux Bash script example for configure IPTables to open HTTP/HTTPS, PING for whole world, and SSH for your IP.
+Basic Linux Shell script example for configure IPTables to open HTTP/HTTPS, PING for whole world, and SSH for your IP.
 Blocks everything else.

 To make rules persistent, install **iptables persistent** package for Ubuntu/Debian